 - General Tab contains the settings for the basic appearance of the graph.
-Use this tab to specify the titles, the type - graph or table, orientation, background colors, and font sizes. - Time Scale Tab contains the time settings used for the horizontal (X-axis) display.
+Use this tab to specify the titles, the type graph or table, orientation, background colors, and font sizes. - Time Scale Tab contains the time settings used for the horizontal (X-axis) display.
 Use this tab to set start times and timespans. - Series Tab contains the settings that apply to the data displayed on the vertical (Y-axis).
-Use this tab to add data sets, control the appearance of the data, perform statistical operations, etc.
+Use this tab to add data sets, control the appearance of the data, perform statistical operations, etc. - Scatterplots Tab use this tab to select the X and Y data sets for a scatterplot graph, as well as settings for basic appearance and smoothing.